Experiencing Diwali festival in India

 Visiting India during Diwali—The festival of lights

 Diwali is the most important festival for all Hindus.
-It is called the festival of lights as people light up their houses, shops and streets for the festival days and weeks before the big day.
-It brings families and friends together to pray, feast, celebrate and relax – a little bit like Christmas in the west actually.
-It is also considered the beginning of a new year so people clean their houses, invest in new things and forget old problems to start fresh and new into a new period.
-This article explains why, when and where Diwali is celebrated.
-If you want to experience the festival of lights in India plan your trip with us now.Lighting Diyas (Oil lamps) for Diwali (Photo Credits)
+Also known as the festival of lights, people light up their houses, shops and streets days and weeks in advance.
+It brings families and friends together to pray, feast, celebrate and relax – a little bit like Christmas in the West actually.
+People also see it as the beginning of a new year so people clean their houses, invest in new things and forget old problems to start fresh and clear minded into a new period.
+This article explains why, when and where Diwali festival is celebrated.
+If you want to experience the festival of lights in India plan your trip with us now.

 Diwali is celebrated by Hindus all over the country and in almost all states.
 You won’t find much Diwali spirit in Kerala though, where they celebrate Onam instead and have fewer Laxmi-worshipping merchants.
 Check out our route suggestions for north India to find out how to plan your trip around the festival.

 Diwali, the Festival of Lights, is truly a festive and enjoyable time to visit India! – Credit: India Today